 noun (plural colloquies)

-- 1 • formal A conversation: they broke off their colloquy at once [mass noun]: he found her in earnest colloquy with the postmanMore example sentences
+1 formal A conversation: they broke off their colloquy at once an evening of sophisticated colloquy

 - It is a discourse of engaged beholders - quite literally a colloquy of amateurs - and need be nothing more.

 - Oddly, as Hewitt and Garrett continue their colloquy, they seem to expose the threadbare nature of the story, except that they manage not to notice.

 - It wasn't till 1968, on the floor of the fractious Democratic convention, that the two finally came face to face; and the colloquy was as civilized as you'd expect.